vstconsulting/polemarch/doc/gui.rst

 .. image:: gui_png/test-host.png

+As you can see, new button 'Remove from parent group' has appeared.
+This button removes our new host from current group's hosts  list, but does not delete it from system.

-As you can see, new "Variables" section has appeared and it has a list of variables that user have chosen during host creation.
+Also new "Variables" section has appeared and it has a list of variables that user have chosen during host creation.

 Projects
 --------